udayvir-singh/testci/README.md

 - Excessively feature rich to be used for dotfiles.
 - Blindly compiles all files that it founds, resulting in slow load times.

-## Installation
+# Installation
 1. create file `plugin/tangerine.lua` in your config dir

-2. add these lines to automatically bootstrap tangerine
+2. add these lines to automatically bootstrap tangerine:
 ```lua
 -- ~/.config/nvim/plugin/tangerine.lua